 Its average constantly sick was 38.60 (44.47/1000 mean strength).
 The average sick time to each soldier was 16.28 days.
 The average duration of cases of sickness was 17.40 days.

 The 1st/Royal Warwickshire Regiment was quartered at Fort Chambray Gozo for 12 months.
 It had detachments at Pembroke Camp.

-On 21st February 1896, Captain Carey died at Pembroke Camp from enteric fever; Private Lucas died mid February also of enteric fever.
+21 Feb 1896 Death of Captain Carey at Pembroke Camp from enteric fever; Private Lucas died mid February also of enteric fever.
 In March, the Earl of Buckinghamshire asked the Secretary of State for War whether any inquiry had been instituted into the sanitary arrangements at Pembroke Camp.
 He also wished to know the amount of money which had been spent there on sanitary arrangements since the last outbreak of enteric fever, and the cause of death of Captain Carey and Private Lucas.

 Consequently, the polluted water supply had been cut off, and none but aqueduct water was now used.
 The question of renovating the drainage of the camp had proved a more difficult one, as a complete scheme for remodelling the drainage of the whole island had been under consideration, and a thorough reconstruction of the sewers of the camp could only be undertaken in connection with it.
 Much had, however, been done to improve the sanitation.
 The remodelling of the drainage of the upper half of the camp had been sanctioned in May last, and considerable progress had been made with the work.